openframeworks/ofBook/chapters/shaders/chapter.md

 *end()* - stop using your shader to alter all the drawing that your application is doing

-You can load shader programs into your ofShader object using *shader.load()* or just use strings from your application with *shader.setupShaderFromSource()*, passing body of your shader in a string as a second parameter using STRINGIFY macro and linking it with *shader.linkProgram()*.
+You can load shader programs into your ofShader object using *shader.load()* or just use strings from your application with *shader.setupShaderFromSource()*, passing body of your shader in a string as a second parameter using the STRINGIFY macro and linking it with *shader.linkProgram()*.
 Either way is a-ok.

 Before we go get into trouble, there's something that I want to explain that might not make sense right at first but is fairly important to acknoweldge and is not so important to deeply grok at first: our examples use OpenGL3 mostly and to use OpenGL3 in oF you need to alter your main.cpp file.
 The main files in the tutorial download all look like this: